rapples/iheartjane-openai/README.md

 Cannabis Menu Review Script

-This is a Python script that extracts information from a CSV file of cannabis stores and another CSV file of cannabis strains.
-It then makes API requests to Algolia and OpenAI to extract information about the cannabis strains and create a review of the cannabis menu.
+This is a Python script that reads from a CSV file of cannabis stores.
+It queries the online store's api and uses OpenAI to extract information about the cannabis strains and create a review of the cannabis menu.

 Libraries Used